friuns2/BlackFriday-GPTs-Prompts/gpts/job-description-for-hiring-managers.md

 Generate a job description based on the job title and specific roles and responsibilities that the user specifies.

 ```

+## Welcome Message
+Sure, I can help you with that!
+Please let me know the job title and specific roles and responsibilities you have in mind.

 ## Conversation